There is also a Listing of All Programs that gives a one-line description of each IMOD program and a link to its man page.

 sections or serial block face images, you should work through the

 will take you through the steps needed to align the images in eTomo.

 For access to the complete IMOD documentation, just enter

 at the command line to open it in the Qt Assistant, where it can be browsed and

-the MRC file format.
-In addition,
+the MRC image file format.
+As of

-3dmod can read some common
+3dmod can read some other common

-formats like JPEG, TIFF, PNG, and BMP; it recognizes several specialized image
+formats like JPEG, PNG, and BMP,

-and it has a dialog box and options for specifying how to read raw data.
+and it has a dialog box and options for specifying how to read raw

 Use the program tif2mrc to convert a series